Existence of phase transition for percolation using the Gaussian Free Field: GFF and Bernoulli percolation

 \begin{proof}[Proof of Lemma \ref{lem:representation}]The proof proceeds in three steps.
 The first one relates the GFF on $\L$ to an Ising model on $\L$ with $+$ boundary conditions and random coupling constants.
 The second one relates the Ising model to Bernoulli percolation via the Edwards-Sokal coupling.
 The last step consists in taking the limit as $\L$ tends to $V$.

-In the first two steps, we fix a finite subset $\L$ of $V$.
-We also define \paragraph{Step 1:}{\em Conditionally on $|\psi+1|$, the random variable $\sigma(\psi)$ is distributed according to the Ising model on $\L$ with $+$ boundary conditions and coupling constants $J(\psi)$.} \medbreak Recall that the Ising model on $\L$ with $+$ boundary conditions and coupling constants $J=(J_{xy})$ is defined on configurations $\sigma=(\sigma_x:x\in \L)$ in $\{-1,+1\}^\L$ by
+In the first two steps, we fix a finite subset $\L$ of $V$ and consider $\mathbb P_\Lambda$.
+We also define \paragraph{Step 1:}{\em Conditionally on $|\varphi+1|$, the random variable $\sigma(\varphi)$ is distributed according to the Ising model on $\L$ with $+$ boundary conditions and coupling constants $J(\varphi)$.} \medbreak Let us mention that this is an observation that was already made in the literature (see e.g.~\cite{LupWer16}).
+Recall that the Ising model on $\L$ with $+$ boundary conditions and coupling constants $J=(J_{xy})$ is defined on configurations $\sigma=(\sigma_x:x\in \L)$ in $\{-1,+1\}^\L$ by

 where $\widetilde Z_\L$ is a normalizing constant and $\mathcal H_{\L,J}(\sigma)$ is the {\em Hamiltonian} given by

 where $\sigma$ is extended to $V$ by setting $\sigma_x=+1$ for every $x\in \L^c$.